THE SUBMISSION PERIOD IS FROM 9 a.m. JULY 5 TO 11:59 p.m. JULY 26, 2017.

 6. The plan: the execution, the imaginative work done

-7. Technology and tools: stipulate which specific digital/mobile/social tool was chosen and used in an innovative way
+7. Technology and tools: explain how digital/mobile/social tools were used in an innovative way

 8. User experience: detail the challenges and solutions in terms of the user’s experience

-9. Supporting channels: stipulate whether traditional media was used to support and how the digital component was the focus of the overall campaign success
+9. Supporting channels: describe how traditional media were used in support, and how the digital component was the driving force in the campaign's success

 10. The results: numbers supporting the case